Is your living room less than lively?

 Place darker pieces where they'll get the most light, by a window or floor lamp - a dark cabinet will disappear in a dimly lit corner.

 To create the illusion of more space in a smaller room, place the furniture, starting with the sofa, on a corner diagonal.
-The unusual placement takes the focus off the room size and places it on the furnishings instead.
+This prominent placement takes the focus off the room size and puts it on the furnishings instead.

 If you plan to use it for entertaining, are there enough places where guests can set down glasses and plates?
 If a coffee table is out of reach from some chairs, place small tables beside them.

-Now that you've got the foundation - your furniture - in place, it's time to consider the placement of your decorative objects.
+Now that you've got the foundation - your furniture - in place, it's time to consider the second part of rearranging furniture: The placement of your decorative objects.

 Your collections, artwork, and photographs are the elements that project your personality into a room.
 Why not show them off as a designer would, making the most of each piece of furniture?